 - Expensive to buy

 - Light steering

 Many manufacturers are scrambling to introduce their first electric cars, but not Kia.
 The Kia Soul EV is now in its second generation, and it joins the highly regarded e-Niro in Kia's fully electric range.
 It also moves the Soul into a new, EV-only era, because it's no longer available with petrol or diesel engines.

-Available only in the lavish First Edition trim, features such as a head-up display, wireless smartphone charging and a 10-speaker Harmon Kardon sound system all come as standard.
-There's plenty of room inside courtesy of the Soul's high roofline but the 315-litre boot may disappoint, as it's smaller than the boots in the latest crop of superminis.
+Launched in the lavish First Edition trim, and now available only in Maxx spec, the Soul is well-equipped with features such as a head-up display, wireless smartphone charging and a premium 10-speaker Harmon Kardon sound system.
+There's plenty of room inside courtesy of the Soul's high roofline but the 315-litre boot may disappoint, as it's less luggage space than the latest crop of superminis can manage.